DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/UploadInfo/chunkCount.md

 ---
 ---
 ##### shortDescription
-The total number of already uploaded chunks and chunks that are to be uploaded.
+The number of uploaded chunks and chunks that are to be uploaded.

 ---